playANDcode/Pomodoro-Timer/README.md

 - Ctrl + C to pause the timer
 - Beautiful Sound Selection

-Preview of the App:
+**Preview of the App:**

-This is a gif, sounds aren't included.
+This is a gif, in app sounds aren't included.

 ![Example4](https://user-images.githubusercontent.com/85435538/129162800-84b3216c-8d40-4cd0-ab9a-c35cbc6aaed4.gif)